lucasbflopes/codewars-kata-exporter/README.md

 `$ python fetch_source.py`

 A chrome window will open and then will start to automatically:
-1. log into your account
+1. log into your account;
-2. go to your solutions page
+2. go to your solutions page;
 3. scroll down and wait according to the value of `reloads_in_browser` in `setup.json`.

 After finishing, the script will save the html in `./source.html`